AdityaThakre/M1_MiniVotingSystem/1_Requirements/README.md

 ## 4 W & 1H
 ### What's the purpose of online voting?
-- In organizations,online election voting systems help you make important decisions by gathering the input of your group in a way that’s systematic and verifiable.
+- In organizations,online election voting systems help you make important decisions by gathering the input of your group through voting

-### Why online voting is attractive to organizations?
+### Why online voting is useful for organizations?
-- Using an online voting tool will generate confidence in the results of your votes and elections, lower your voting-related costs, and streamline the election process for both you and your voters.
+- Voting is a method to make collective decision or express opinions,it will give them a platform to choose their leadership.Also it will save their time and cost

 ### Who uses online voting systems?
 - Corporations, Unions, Clubs, Educational institutions, associations

-### When should organizations invest in online voting systems?
+### When should invest in online voting systems?
-- when you need structure around your votes and elections or when you need to gather feedback in a structured and timely manner.
+- When you want to conduct voting in a smooth manner by saving manpower requirements as well as cost

 ### How do you use an online voting system?
 - Create, Upload, Notify, Gather & reoprt up results